ihatedonut/GatherTheMagic/README.md

 COUNTERS:
 - p1p1 - puts a +1 +1 counter on every card
 - p1p1percreature - plus one plus one for every creature
+- p1p1targetcreature - puts a plus one plus one on target creature

 draw